belav/csharpier/Src/Website/docs/CLI.md

   dotnet-csharpier [options] [<directoryOrFile>]

 Arguments:
-  <directoryOrFile>    One or more paths to a directory containing files to format or a file to format.
-If a path is not specified the current directory is used
+  <directoryOrFile>    One or more paths to a directory containing C# files to format or a C# file to format.
+It may be ommited when piping data via stdin.

 Options:
   --check                      Check that files are formatted.
 Will not write any changes.